creeperkatze/modrinth-extras/README.md

 pnpm zip:firefox
 ```

 The resulting zips in `.output/` are identical to those attached to the [GitHub release](https://github.com/creeperkatze/modrinth-extras/releases) for that tag.

-See the [Installation](#-installation) section for instructions on loading the zip in your browser.
+To install the extension manually:

+- **Chrome / Edge:** go to `chrome://extensions/`, enable **Developer mode**, then drag and drop the zip onto the page.
+- **Firefox:** go to `about:debugging#/runtime/this-firefox`, click **Load Temporary Add-on**, and select the zip.
+Note that Firefox removes the extension on browser restart since it is loaded as a temporary add-on.

 ## 👨‍💻 Development